NiryoRobotics/ned_ros/sphinx_doc/source/stack/high_level/niryo_robot_led_ring.rst

 .. todo:: Remake the GIFs

-Several animations are implemented to allow the user different ways to control the Led Ring.
+Several animations are implemented to allow the user different ways to control the LED Ring.
 Refer to the following table.
 The node receives commands through the service ``/niryo_robot_led_ring/set_user_animation`` (see :ref:`the service section<source/stack/high_level/niryo_robot_led_ring:Services - Led Ring>`)

 .. important:: Ned must be in autonomous mode in order to allow the user to control the LED Ring.